stephperillo/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-This project is an analysis of kickstarter data with the intent to reveal the factors that may have contributed to the success.
+This project is an analysis of kickstarter data.

 ### Purpose

-The purpose of this project is to show how different kickstarter campaigns fared in relation to their launch dates and funding goals.
+The purpose of this project is to show how different kickstarter campaigns with the intent to reveal the factors that may have contributed to the success.

 ## Analysis and Challenges